wdwzyyg/ptyrad/Notes_of_multiGPU_for_ptychography.md

 ![Iteration_time_vs_batch_size](./docs/20240924_multi-GPU/iteration_time_vs_batch_size.png)

 ## Some multi-GPU todo
-- Check the gradient accumulation setup with multi-GPU
 - Find workaround to actually use the `GROUP_MODE` indices for multi-GPU (currently the DataLoader can only do random indices)
 - Decide whether to work with hypertune or not.
 Currently I'd prefer let each BO trials takes a full GPU for simplicity